|

 a double-cardan CV shaft.
 The third step, interpreting the results,

 will differ, depending on the style of driveshaft.
+Before attempting to

 measure angles ensure that tire air pressure is correct, that the